rackerlabs/support-how-to/content/how-to/rackspace-fabric/fabric-ticketing/index.md

 * **Devices**: You can view the device list.
 This option is only applicable for dedicated customer tickets at this current time.

-## How To Create Ticket
+## How To Create a Ticket

-The create ticket is different as compared to the previous MyRack ticketing application that dedicated customers are familiar with.
+The create ticket page is different as compared to the previous MyRack ticketing application that dedicated customers are familiar with.
 The Fabric Ticketing Application automatically determines which queue or team a ticket will be sent to.
 This is calculated based on the user’s selection of the category, account type, product/service, and device(s).
 Most of the selections are within Step: 2.

 ## Step 1: Choose Category